department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/oh.md

 #### Notes on OH

-- will not have a signed date/time
+- will not have a signed date/time, OH says to use the lastUpdated date/time
 - not likely able to find the attending in the text body
 - discharge summary may not be as transparent?
 - unclear if $docref operation might be useful